top of page

 1. Are you ready?
 One of our former Circle Surrogates shares her top tips to help you get ready for this life-changing experience:

-• Prepare yourself emotionally.
+2. Prepare yourself emotionally.
 You are about to embark on the biggest journey of your life; chances are, you’ll never experience anything this “big” again.
 Emotions will run high, but if you are ready for the rollercoaster, you’ll do just fine.
-Open yourself up emotionally, and don’t be scared of putting yourself “all in”.
+Open yourself up emotionally, and don’t fear putting yourself “all in”.

-• Be as organized as possible.
-Use your phone calendar.
-Buy a paper calendar.
-Color code it.
-Whatever you have to do to keep track of appointments and things you need to do.
+3. Be as organized as possible.
+Use your phone calendar, buy a paper calendar, color code it—whatever you have to do to keep track of appointments and other tasks.

-• Read your contract.
+5. Read your contract.
 Every word.
 It’s good to know going in that the contract phase is daunting.
 This is where I experienced the most stress.
-While all contracts have same basic structure, every surrogate should advocate for herself.
-Read every single word of that contract; every single word of the 37-page document.
-It is also important to know that the contract is based on the commitment letter you sign.
-If you need to change any information, do it before you sign the commitment letter.
+While all contracts have the same basic structure, every surrogate should advocate for herself.
+Read every word of that contract; every word of the 37-page document.
+It is also important to know that the contract is based on your commitment letter.
+If you need to change any information, do so before you sign the commitment letter.

 If you think you’re ready to embark on your surrogacy experience, you can fill out our surrogate application and be on your way to becoming a surrogate!